What is CIBER?

 CIBER has primarily been known for providing access for students to a closely connected and collaborative research network.
 The Center works to be highly inclusive to all students, even those not directly funded.
 Students from various institutions have been introduced to the Delaware research collective and have given back to the network with successful research contributions.

-The Center for Integrated Biological and Environmental Research (CIBER) is an instrument for the College of Agriculture and Related Sciences (CARS) and Delaware State University (DSU) to facilitate collaborative research, extension, and teaching.
+The Center for Integrated Biological and Environmental Research (CIBER) is an instrument for the College of Agriculture, Science and Technology (CAST) and Delaware State University (DSU) to facilitate collaborative research, extension, and teaching.